 So if you’ve got a good or bad gut feeling about a career path, we certainly advise you to apply logic, and do your research to check any assumptions you’ve made are correct.
 But as with love, logic isn’t the only factor at play in career decisions, especially during tough times.
 Sometimes it’s right to trust your instincts.

-If you’re struggling with any aspect of the jobhunting process, come on in for a one-to-one appointment with a UCL careers consultant.
+If you’re struggling with any element of your career thinking, book a one-to-one appointment with one of our careers consultants.